Igbo people: Performing arts

 The Igbo people have a musical style into which they incorporate various percussion instruments: the udu, which is essentially designed from a clay jug; an ekwe, which is formed from a hollowed log; and the ogene, a hand bell designed from forged iron.
 Other instruments include opi, a wind instrument similar to the flute, igba, and ichaka.
 Another popular musical form among the Igbo is highlife.
 A widely popular musical genre in West Africa, highlife is a fusion of jazz and traditional music.
 The modern Igbo highlife is seen in the works of Dr Sir Warrior, Oliver De Coque, Bright Chimezie and Chief Osita Osadebe, who were among the most popular Igbo highlife musicians of the 20th century.

 Masking is one of the most common art styles in Igboland and is linked strongly with Igbo traditional music.
 A mask can be made of wood or fabric, along with other materials including iron and vegetation.
 Masks have a variety of uses, mainly in social satires, religious rituals, secret society initiations (such as the Ekpe society) and public festivals, which now include Christmas time celebrations.
 Some of the best known include the Agbogho Mmuo (Maiden spirit) masks of the northern Igbo which represent the spirits of deceased maidens and their mothers with masks symbolizing beauty.
 Other impressive masks include northern Igbo Ijele masks.
 At 12 ft high, Ijele masks consist of platforms 6 ft in diameter, supporting figures made of coloured cloth and representing everyday scenes with objects such as leopards.
 Ijele masks are used for honoring the dead to ensure the continuity and well-being of the community and are only seen on rare occasions such as the death of a prominent figure in the community.

 There are many Igbo dance styles, but perhaps, Igbo dance is best known for its atilogwu dance troops.
 These performances include acrobatic stunts such as high kicks and cartwheels, with each rhythm from the indigenous instruments indicating a movement to the dancer.
 The Egedege Dance is an Igbo traditional Royal-styled cultural dance of South Eastern Nigeria.

-Visual art and architecture

-There is such variety among Igbo groups that it is not possible to define a general Igbo art style.
-Bronze castings found in the town of Igbo Ukwu from the 9th century, constitute the earliest sculptures discovered in Igboland.
-Here, the grave of a well-established man of distinction and a ritual store, dating from the 9th century AD, contained both chased copper objects and elaborate castings of leaded bronze.
-Along with these bronzes were 165,000 glass beads said to have originated in Egypt, Venice and India.
-Some popular Igbo art styles include Uli designs.
-The majority of the Igbo carve and use masks, although the function of masks vary by community.